UnknownWitcher/Kaer-Morhen/radarr/unmonitor/README.md

 # unmonitor.sh

 ### What is this??
 This script will automatically unmonitor a movie once the movie has been downloaded and imported.
-It's a simple script but I made it for a someone on a plex group that prefers to unmonitor their media once it has been downloaded.
+It's a simple script but I made it for someone on a plex group that prefers to unmonitor their media once it has been downloaded.

 ### Requirements